 During the Residency, we host artist slide shows and lectures.
 All resident artists will present a brief PechaKucha slide show of their work at the beginning of the symposium, and selected artists will give 20-30 minute presentations on sustainable practices in art and in life.
 Our studio barn makes the perfect intimate setting for the artists to get to know each other through these presentations and discussions.

 annual ewen arts festival and exhibition

-Each year during the Symposium, we invite the visiting resident artists to exhibit, share, or create their work alongside local UP artists and craftspeople.
+Each year during the Residency, we invite the visiting resident artists to exhibit, share, or create their work alongside local UP artists and craftspeople.
 These special events are unique to each year.
 We have hosted public workshops in raku-firing and aluminum-casting, a public workshop making pottery with the local clay, presentations on art and culture, and music performances by local and national fiddlers, guitarists, accordianists, and bagpipers!
 For the 2017 Symposium we hosted international artist Mari Mathlin from Finland to exhibit her work and present a lecture on Finnish art and culture.
 Along with the opening reception for the resident artists' exhibition we will host a Finnish style pot-luck dinner!

 international Visiting Artist 2017